romanowski/blog/toolfriendly-lambdas.md

 Now breakpoint is hit only once per element.

-Lambdas are not always good pratice.
-For more: https://www.youtube.com/watch?v=-7iquITRJVo
+Lambdas are not always good practice.
+For more I recommend Jaime's talk: https://www.youtube.com/watch?v=-7iquITRJVo